 By now, you’re probably aware of the fact that I’m a firm believer in the sanctity of the bedroom.
 The room you sleep in should be completely silent and free of distractions.
 After all, even if you do your best to soundproof your bedroom, it won’t matter unless you can keep loud appliances away.

 That’s why TV and other unnecessarily noisy gadgets are banned from my room.
 Fortunately, there are plenty of quiet devices on the market.
-You can get a silent air purifier, a quiet fan, and even one that produces white noise for your room.
 However, there is one device we all need to have in our bedrooms no matter how loud it is: an alarm clock.

 Like many of you, I appreciate the few hours a day I get to just sleep.
 So, when I started researching silent alarm clocks, I was thinking that I’d much rather be awakened softly if there’s a device that could manage that.
 And, as it turns out, there are actually plenty that can!